 - A persistent desire to cut down on alcohol consumption

-- Dedication of large amounts of time and energy in obtaining alcohol
+- Dedication of large amounts of time and energy to obtaining alcohol

 - Decreased interest or time spent on social, work or recreational activities due to alcohol use